We Buy Fire Damage Houses Logo

 Factor 3: What’s your budget?

-Of course, if you have a higher budget you should be able to attract highly qualified contractors with the connections to get the work done according to schedule.
+Of course, if you have a higher budget, you should be able to hire highly qualified contractors who have the connections to complete the work on schedule.

 This is why it is important to work closely with your insurance company following a fire.
 In fact, after your house is damaged in a fire (and everyone is safe) your first call should be to your insurance agent.
 They need to be in the loop as soon as possible.
-This will go a long way in helping ensure you get reimbursed properly for your loss.
+This will greatly help in ensuring you receive proper reimbursement for your loss.

 Once you notified the insurance agent then be sure to locate and read the Conditions section of your insurance policy.
 If it was damaged in the fire, your agent should be able to give you a copy.
 Read the Conditions section carefully as it should contain a list of things you need to do in the event of a fire.
 Follow the list precisely.